 In the navigation menu, click on “Keyword Ideas.”

-When you type in one of the keywords you are thinking of going after in this report, it will give you a big list of other similar keywords.
+Type in one of the keywords want to target, and it will give you a big list related keywords.

-For example, let’s say you came up with a list of keywords of a handful of keywords, such as:
+Let’s say you came up with a list of keywords, such as:

 - Dog food